 We are the Engagement Team at the NHS Leeds Clinical Commissioning Group (CCG).
-It’s our job to support the CCG to put local people at the heart our decision making.
+It’s our job to support NHS Leeds CCG to put local people at the heart of our decision making.

-We are passionate about listening to patients, carers and the public and using their feedback to shape local health services.
+We are passionate about listening to patients, carers and the public and using their feedback to influence change in our local health services.
 We work with our commissioners to ensure we engage with local people when we change services.

 We think innovation and partnership working is really important and we are committed to working creatively with providers, the voluntary sector and our wonderful team of CCG volunteers.